LiamRahav/silhouette/README.md

 -------------------------

 Sorry for all the legal talk, but it's necessary when open sourcing an application on the market.
-It is important to not that you **cannot, under any circumstance, introduce a version of this application or a build based off this application  to the App Store which pulls in any kind of revenue** If you have any questions feel free to send me a message.
+It is important to not that you **cannot, under any circumstance, introduce a version of this application or a build based off this application  to the App Store which pulls in any kind of revenue**.
+If you have any questions feel free to send me a message.
 If you see any issues in the code, feel free to open up an issue.
-And, most importantly, feel to clone or branch this repo and see what you can do with the app.
+And, most importantly, feel to clone or branch this repo and take a look at how I implemented the code.

 Also a quick note, I have a file called Keys.swift that I have ignored with all my API keys and such, so if you are implementing something similar it is important to keep that in mind.